xenonview-com/python-sdk/README.md

 # Unsuccessful subscription of an annual period with Stripe
 Xenon().subscriptionDeclined(annualSilver, method)

-# Unsuccessful subscription of an annual period for $25
+# Unsuccessful subscription of an annual period for $25 for term
-Xenon().subscriptionDeclined(annualSilver, method, value)
+Xenon().subscriptionDeclined(annualSilver, method, price, term)
 ```

 <br/>